-On March 23, 2015, the SII, based on the Income Tax Law (Ley de Impuesto a La Renta) filed a criminal claim against the Company's former CEO and current CEO and CFO in their capacities as the Company's tax representatives relating to the US\$11 million in payments referred to above.
-This and subsequent related claims filed by the SII are subject to review by the Public Prosecutor in order to determine whether to pursue charges against any of the parties in their personal capacities.
+On March 23, 2015, the SII, based on the Income Tax Law (Ley de Impuesto a La Renta), filed a criminal claim against the Company's former CEO and the current CEO and CFO in their capacities as the Company's tax representatives relating to part of the payments referred to above.
+This and subsequent related similar claims filed by the SII against these officers and third parties are currently under review by the Public Prosecutor.